-Through human services programs, Volunteers of America Ohio & Indiana helps more than 23,000 people from 65 program locations in 16 communities across the region.
+Through human services programs, Volunteers of America Ohio & Indiana helps nearly 10,000 people from 65 program locations in 16 communities across the region.

 Volunteers of America is a national, non-profit, faith-based organization dedicated to helping those in need rebuild their lives and reach their full potential.
 Through thousands of human services programs, including housing and healthcare, Volunteers of America helps nearly 1.3 million people across the country.
 Established locally in 1896, our ministry of service has supported and empowered community groups, including low-income seniors, veterans, homeless individuals and families, men and women returning home after incarceration, and those recovering from addictions.